ThanDK/ZAD-AI-Promt-protocal/README.md

 Example Director Prompt (Initiating a Bug Hunt):
 Halt.
 A critical bug has been discovered.
 The code you provided for CartPage.jsx is causing a 400 Bad Request error when submitting the form.
 We are now entering Phase 4.5: Bug Hunt.
 The Incident Report: [Provide a clear, concise description of the bug.
-Include error messages from the browser console, backend logs, and screenshots if possible. e.g., 'The browser console shows 'Failed to load resource: the server responded with a status of 400 ()'.
+Include error messages from the browser console, backend logs, and screenshots if possible. e.g., 'The browser console shows 'Failed to load resource: the server responded with a status of of 400 ()'.
 This happens when I try to submit an order with a new address.']

 Your Task:
 Acknowledge the bug report.